Austin Court Clerk Sued Under First Amendment for Holding Up News Access

 In that Houston matter, the clerk and the court bureaucracy — after “consulting” with their software company — came up with a demand of $200,000 per year, in order to provide access like the federal courts.
 They claimed that otherwise timely access could not be provided in Texas state courts, the same access that is provided without charge in many other state and federal courts as a matter of course.

 “Contrary to recent claims by Texas court officials, none of those courts have been charged an additional fee by the vendor for putting a press review queue into effect.
 And none of those court clerks have claimed a duty to read through new filings to check for privacy violations, contrary to court rules placing that duty on the filer,” said the complaint.

-“Nor have the federal courts,” the complaint added, “in giving press and public access upon receipt, claimed to have a duty that does not exist, nor have they demanded large cash payments in order to provide constitutionally mandated access.”
+“Nor have the federal courts in giving press and public access upon receipt, claimed to have a duty that does not exist, nor have they demanded large cash payments in order to provide constitutionally mandated access.”

 Courthouse News is represented by both Edwards and Chip Babcock with the Texas firm of Jackson Walker.
 The two lawyers gained national attention with their First Amendment defense of Oprah Winfrey after she was sued in the 1990s by Texas cattlemen over remarks on her show about mad cow disease.